 It’s a shame the list is so long, but you can find them here if you’d instead read the details.

 This guide should have provided you with everything you need to generate flawless schema markups for your website, and we sincerely hope it did.
 Don’t hesitate to tell us if you have any questions in the comments box below!

-Schema markup may appear complicated, but the process is relatively straightforward.
+Schema markup may appear complicated you can refer technical SEO guide to know the steps, but the process is relatively straightforward.
 It is possible to improve your search engine rankings and increase click-through rates by using schema markup code.